svenko99/diagonal-blend-tool/README.md

-# 🔲 Dark Light Showcase Tool
+# 🔲 Diagonal Blend Tool

-This is a simple command-line tool designed for showcasing light and dark modes of websites by overlaying two images with a triangle mask.
-It utilizes the Python Imaging Library (PIL) for image processing.
+This is a simple command-line tool designed to blend two images along a diagonal axis.
+Its creation was inspired by the desire to showcase both the dark and light modes of my website within a single image.

 ## 📝 Examples